todogroup/awesome-ospo/README.md

 - [Powerpipe GitHub Sherlock Mod](https://hub.powerpipe.io/mods/turbot/steampipe-mod-github-sherlock) - Interrogate your GitHub resource configurations to identify improvements based on best practices.
 - [(Corporate) Git Proxy](https://github.com/finos/git-proxy) - Scan outgoing attempts to push to public repository and raise compliance/info-sec friendly checks before allowing the push to complete.
 - [Stale Repos Action](https://github.com/github/stale-repos) - Get a regular report of inactive repositories in your organization so that you can choose to archive or revive.
+- [Forker](https://github.com/marketplace/actions/github-forker) - A GitHub Action that can automate the creation of fork repositories.

 ## Governance